 WHERE TO STAY IN VALBONA

 There are tons of guesthouses to choose from in Valbona.
-I stayed at Arben Selimas and couldn’t recommend it enough.
-Arben Selimas is located right on the river nestled up against the mountains.
+I stayed at Guesthouse Arben Selimaj and couldn’t recommend it enough.
+Guesthouse Arben Selimaj is located right on the river nestled up against the mountains.
 The homeowners are incredibly kind, helpful, and thoughtful.
 If you stay here, a one-night stay with lunch, dinner, breakfast, and a packed lunch costs €25.
 Make sure to have cash on hand!

 Hiking from Valbona to Theth